-Table 2-2 in Chapter 2 provides cost estimates for transit expansion.
-By 2024, a net increase in local transit capital and O&M funding of about \$3.1 million would be required annually (above 2018 budget levels).
+Table 2-2 in Chapter 2 provides cost estimates for transit expansion. ~~Table 7-2 below shows the net revenue increases required for this expansion.~~ By 2024, a net increase in local transit capital and O&M funding of about ~~\$3.12.7~~ million would be required annually (above 201~~8~~3 budget levels).
 Much of the capital cost (80%) would be funded with federal funds - which will grow as the transit system grows.
-An increased share of the O&M costs would be met by increasing START's operating ratio from 23% to 30% - a direct outcome of implementing the transportation demand management program (Chapter 4).
+An increased share of the O&M costs would be met by increasing START's operating ratio from 23% to 30% - a direct outcome of implementing the transportation demand management program (Chapter ~~4~~3).

-If Town and County voters were to approve a 1¢ increase in the local sales tax, the increased funding required for transit implementation to 2024 could be met with less than half of the (\$16.3M) proceeds of the additional 1¢, leaving significant funding for other transportation projects and yet allowing for half of the new sales tax proceeds to be invested in other priorities, such as affordable housing and human services.
+If Town and County voters were to approve a 1¢ increase in the local sales tax, the increased funding required for transit implementation to 2024 could be met with ~~well~~ less than half of the (~~\$16.3~~4~~1~~M) proceeds of the additional 1¢, leaving significant funding for other transportation projects and yet allowing for half of the new sales tax proceeds to be invested in other priorities, such as affordable housing and human services.
 So, while the transit costs are daunting, they are well within the scope of potential local action to address funding.